B.S. in Nursing

 Approvals and Licensure

-Saint Mary’s is seeking approval by the Minnesota Board of Nursing for its proposed B.S. in Nursing program.
-Approval from the board is not guaranteed and the program cannot start until approval is received.
-Board approval of the proposed program is required to be eligible for professional nursing licensure as a registered nurse in Minnesota.
+Saint Mary’s received approval by the Minnesota Board of Nursing for its Bachelor of Science in Nursing program on June 3, 2021.
+Board approval of the program is required for graduates to be eligible for professional nursing licensure as a registered nurse in Minnesota.

 *Saint Mary’s is currently working to verify nursing licensing requirements in jurisdictions outside of Minnesota.
-At this time, the university has made no determination whether the proposed B.S. in Nursing program will meet educational requirements for professional nursing licensure in any state or U.S. territory outside of Minnesota.
+At this time, the university has made no determination whether the B.S. in Nursing program will meet educational requirements for professional nursing licensure in any state or U.S. territory outside of Minnesota.